deephdc/deep-docs/source/user/models/toy_model-dog_breeds.rst

     token = {"access_token":"ya29.XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX","token_type":"Bearer","refresh_token":"1/-XXXXXXXXXXXXXXXXXXXX","expiry":"2019-01-14T20:26:13.21767343Z"}

-Check `rclone <https://rclone.org/>`_ documentation on how to configure different types of remote storage.
+.. note:: Check `rclone <https://rclone.org/>`_ documentation on how to configure different types of remote storage.

-**3. Connect to remote storage by passing rclone configuration parameters as environment settings**
+**3. Connect to a remote storage by passing rclone configuration parameters as environment settings**

 It is also possible to pass necessary configuration as environment settings during instantiation of the container, best is to create a runnable bash script:

-Example 6: Connecting `DEEP-Nextcloud <https://nc.deep-hybrid-datacloud.eu/>`_ remote storage
+Example 6: connecting `DEEP-Nextcloud <https://nc.deep-hybrid-datacloud.eu/>`_ remote storage

 .. code-block:: bash